MetOffice/cmip6-dreq-interface/djq/doc/JSON-spec.md

 ### Notes
 The reason that *requests* are arrays of *single-requests* is to allow multiple requests to be bundled, and to allow extra data to be provided in due course.

+The value of the `"dreq"` key will be ignored if you have pointed `djq` at a specific set of XML files for the DREQ, via `-p` on the command-line or the `dqpath` option in the API: it only means anything if you are using an SVN checkout with multiple versions available.

 ## Reply
 A reply is either an array of *single-reply*s, or a single *catastrophic-reply* object, if something horrible went wrong.
 These two cases are immediately distinguishable: if you get an array then all is basically well, if you don't then a catastrophe has happened.